| Title: | Multilevel Modeling of Dendroclimatical Fluctuations |

 Monthly cumulative precipitation (mm).

-object with 24 records.
+data.frame object with 24 records.

 Column names contain plot codes and monthly abbreviations